Does the Food You Eat Affect Your Personality?

 Job Skills and Food Habits

 Juliet Boghossian also associates certain eating habits with job skills.
-For example:

 - Person who cuts meat all at once: